RBD coconut oil can provide whatever health benefits virgin coconut oil offers.

 Look how smart those manufacturers are.
 They provide such an odor-removal service to cater to this group of people who can’t stand the natural coconut odor.

 However, removing odor means some phytonutrients in the oil will also be removed.
 That translates to RBD coconut oil having lesser health properties than virgin coconut oil.

-This is a small disadvantage for you but that’s the best you can get out of RBD coconut oil if you cannot accept its virgin counterpart.
+This is a small disadvantage for you but that’s the best you can get out of this refined and odorless coconut oil if you cannot accept its virgin counterpart.

 Hey, but I found that RBD coconut oil has its own virtues and is good in its own way.

-If you rub both types of coconut oil on your skin, you would have felt that RBD penetrates faster into your skin as it is slightly thinner than virgin.
-Because I like its faster absorption into my skin, I use RBD coconut oil more often for skin care than virgin coconut oil.
+If you rub both types of coconut oil on your skin, you would have felt that RBD penetrates faster into your skin.
+This is because RBD is slightly lighter than virgin.
+As I like its faster absorption into my skin, I use RBD coconut oil more often on skin than virgin.

 Sometimes I cook with it as I want to keep the original flavor of the food.
 I also pour it over my raw food to improve the overall health benefits.
 If you use virgin coconut oil raw or cook with it instead, all your food will have some mild coconut scent.

 On top of that, you’ll save more by using RBD coconut oil since it is cheaper to buy.
 So overall, it’s pretty good to use RBD coconut oil.
 Being refined doesn’t mean it’s bad and not healthy.